 Set aside action mail to process accordingly.
 This often includes bills that you need to look at, file, pay, and/or enter into your records.

 Action mail may also include items that you or someone else in your home may need to fill out, return, and/or need to respond back to, such as government documents or old-school snail mail from a friend or relative.

-Make it a habit to sort mail while standing next to the trash or recycling bin and as soon as it enters the house.
-Immediately try to throw away or recycle mail that you know you don’t need or won’t use.
+Make it a habit to sort mail while standing next to the trash or recycling bin as soon as you bring it into the house.
+Try to throw away or recycle mail that you know you don’t need or won’t use immediately,

 It’s also helpful to sort mail on the spot as soon as you enter the house and set it on whatever table or counter you normally use.
 Set aside mail for others and let them deal with it or put it in their designated spot or room.

 If there are bills to pay or look at, put them wherever you pay the bills and catalogs or magazines wherever you look at those.

 Place a calendar or to-do list next to wherever you keep your action mail.
 Try to mark your calendar with any dates where mailed items need to be paid or dealt with accordingly.
 This might include bills or things that need to be sent by a specific deadline.

 You can also add these to your weekly chores or monthly to-do list, should you happen to have one.
 Or enter the information onto your phone or home assistant hub as you open the mail.